 Daniel A. Gerlowski, professor of economics in the Merrick School of Business Department of Finance

 Praneet Randhawa, assistant professor in the Merrick School of Business Department of Marketing and Entrepreneurship

 Lisa T. Stickney, professor of Management in the Merrick School of Business Department of Management and International Business

 Learn more about the Merrick School of Business.

-The University of Baltimore is a member of the University System of Maryland and comprises the School of Law, the Yale Gordon College of Arts and Sciences, the College of Public Affairs and the Merrick School of Business.
+The University of Baltimore is a member of the University System of Maryland and comprises the College of Public Affairs, the Merrick School of Business, the UB School of Law and the Yale Gordon College of Arts and Sciences.